 All the Chair’s Men also won the National Newspaper Awards George Brown Award for investigative journalism and the community media award from Canadian Association of Journalists.

-The series has also earned The Standard its first-ever Canadian Journalism Foundation Award for excellence in journalism and a nomination for the Michener Award for public service journalism.
+The series has also earned The Standard its first-ever Canadian Journalism Foundation Award for excellence in journalism and a citation of merit for the Michener Award for public service journalism.
 (The Michener is Canada’s equivalent to the Pulitzer Prize gold medal for public service journalism.)

 His work appears in TorStar/Metroland Niagara newspapers across Canada, including the Hamilton Spectator and Toronto Star.

-He was also the host of the Standard’s Lake to Lake podcast.
-He is the current host of the Inside The Newsroom podcast.
+He was also the host of the Standard’s Lake to Lake podcast and The Standard’s Inside The Newsroom podcast.

 Grant has also been a featured commentator on CBC television and radio, the History Channel, and talk-radio stations.

-Grant is also a boxer and boxing trainer and was the co-founder and former a member of the board of directors of the Pearl Gloves charity boxing gala.
+Grant is also a former amateur boxer and boxing trainer and was the co-founder and former a member of the board of directors of the Pearl Gloves charity boxing gala.

 You can send Grant anonymous, encrypted news tips to his Protonmail email at email@example.com.